Buzut/resizeimg/README.md

 # resize-image

-Resize image allows to efficiently resize images in the browser prior to upload thanks to HTML5 canvas.
+Resize image allows to efficiently resize and/or crop images in the browser prior to upload thanks to HTML5 canvas.
+Cropping is automatically adjusted in a smart way thanks to [smartcrop](https://github.com/jwagner/smartcrop.js).

-This module allows to resize files, thus making them smaller.
-Why wait for the file to be on the server before compressing it?

-## How does it work?

-Modern browsers have everything needed to resize images.
-That works in three steps:

-1. take an image object (from input file) as input param
-2. convert it into base64 dataUrl
-3. "print" that image on a canvas of desired size (canvas isn't inserted in the DOM at all)
-4. return the new image as base64 dataUrl
+_Why waste time on network transfer when you can compress in the browser?_

 ## Installation